October2001/ProLong/README.md

 If you find this repository helpful, please consider citing the following paper:

 ```
-@article{chen2024prolong,
-  title={Long Context is Not Long at All: A Prospector of Long-Dependency Data for Large Language Models},
-  author={Chen, Longze and Liu, Ziqiang and He, Wanwei and Li, Yunshui and Luo, Run and Yang, Min},
-  journal={arXiv preprint arXiv:2405.17915},
-  year={2024}
-}
 @inproceedings{chen-etal-2024-prolong,
     title = "Long Context is Not Long at All: A Prospector of Long-Dependency Data for Large Language Models",
     author = "Chen, Longze  and